mac10pro/killfeed/README.md

 ---

-## Optional Additions
+## 🚀 Optional Ideas

-- Fade-out animation instead of instant clear
-- Scrolling log of recent kills (like MSBT or Parrot)
+- Add fade-out animations or scroll effects (like MSBT or Parrot)
+- Queue recent kills in a multi-line log
-- Sound effects (with ChatSounds or custom)
+- Add sound support via ChatSounds or custom audio
-- Arena/BG only mode
+- Restrict feed to Battlegrounds or Arenas only

+---

+## ✅ Compatibility

+- Works on Wrath of the Lich King (3.3.5a)
+- Tested with ElvUI, Recount, Parrot, MSBT

+---

+## 📜 License

+This project is open-source and free to use or modify.

+---

+## 🙋‍♂️ Contributing

+Got a feature idea or bug fix?
+Open an issue or PR.